Lembah Subang LRT station: Services

-In 2019, the peak-hour frequency between Ara Damansara and Gombak was increased.
+In 2019, the peak-hour frequency between and was increased.
 Waiting times were tentatively reduced by half from every 3 minutes to every 1.5 minutes to cater to increasing demand.
 Frequency went back to being consistent on the entire line when the COVID-19 pandemic began.
 (Note: In 2020, frequency was reduced when the COVID-19 pandemic hit Malaysia.
 It was never restored to the Gombak to Ara Damansara 2019 peak-hour frequency as of June 2022.)